ppscon/snakeclaw/README.md

 # Project snakeclaw
-This a version of Richards 'fleetman' for testing the install of the istio service mesh with a distributed microservices cluster.
+This is a version of Richards 'fleetman' for testing the install of the istio service mesh with a distributed microservices cluster.

 The demo includes the following steps: